ticklemycode/digital-ocean/redux.md

 }
 ```

+>## Actions are automatically sent to all reducers.

 ## Reducers
 Reducers are _pure functions_ which mean they are predictable that with the same input you get the same output.

 You will need to pass in the initial _state_ and an _action_ to the reducer.

+The reducer returns the next state of the app.

 ```js
 const visibilityFilter = (state = 'SHOW_ALL', action) => {